1618lip/GraphIsomorphism/README.md

 ## Overview

 This project demonstrates a graph isomorphism testing algorithm enhanced with symmetry reduction techniques using group theory.
-The project is primarily implemented in C++ for performance, with a Python-based visualization module to illustrate graph symmetries and the isomorphism testing process through interactive animations.
+The project is primarily implemented in Go for performance, with a Python-based visualization module to illustrate graph symmetries and the isomorphism testing process through interactive animations.

 ## Problem Definition